awsdocs/aws-doc-sdk-examples/kotlin/usecases/creating_redshift_application/Readme.md

         return getResults(id)
     }

-    // Return items from the work table. suspend fun getDataXML(): String? {
+    // Return items from the work table used for an email report. suspend fun getDataXML(): String? {
         val sqlStatement = "SELECT idwork, date, description, guide, status, username, archive " + "FROM work WHERE archive = :arch ;"